This article was updated in January 2021 to reflect the most recent industry updates.

 It’s been hinted at over and over, but once again: Marketing, communications and sales are integral to each other.
 If you’re set up appropriately on digital platforms, your company will be able to collect prospective clients' contact information and your marketing team can track prospects’ progress through the sales funnel.

-- Track prospects through the marketing and sales journey;
+- Track prospects through the sales journey that solar energy or wind marketing should support.

-- Educate prospects sooner so your sales team can focus on selling rather than educating; and
+- Educate prospects sooner so your sales team can focus on selling rather than educating.

 - Save overall staff time by increasing efficiencies and overall success.